t-mart/ispee/README.md

 ![docs](docs/demo.gif)

-conn-probe visualizes the performance of your internet connection by routinely pinging hosts around the web.
+conn-probe shows you the performance of your internet connection by routinely pinging hosts around the web, storing the results, and finally visualizing that data on a graphing dashboard.
 That way, you can see things like:

 - latency (how long it takes for a packet to arrive somewhere and another to come back)
 - jitter (the variance of latency)